Apostol-Alin/osds-lab/lab1/answers/ex1q1.md

 ex1             0x402010 0x41564543 /* 'CEVA' */
 ex1             0x403010 0x41564543 /* 'CEVA' */
 ```
 So, the `.rodata` section is between 0x402000 and 0x404000.
-I can presume that the `.bss` section is also located here,
+I can presume that the `.bss` section is located where the `data` section is located.